Justinohallo/bitcoin-builder/QUICK-REFERENCE.md

 ### 5. Wait for CI Checks ✓

-GitHub Actions will automatically:
+**GitHub Actions** will automatically run:

 - ✅ Check formatting
 - ✅ Run linting
 - ✅ Run type checking
 - ✅ Validate content
 - ✅ Build the project

+**Vercel** will automatically:

 - ✅ Create a preview deployment
+- ✅ Comment on PR with preview URL

 ### 6. Review and Merge

-1. Review the preview deployment
+1. Review the preview deployment (URL in PR comments)
 2. Wait for any required approvals
 3. Once all checks pass ✓, click "Squash and merge"
 4. Delete the branch (automatic if configured)

 ### 7. Production Deployment 🎉

-- Your changes are automatically deployed to production
+- Vercel automatically deploys to production
-- Check the Actions tab to monitor deployment
+- Check Vercel dashboard to monitor deployment

 ---